Thursday, July 16th:

 Somehow, I found this path that lead up another hill.

-As many of you know, I am a tower climber.
+I am a tower climber.
 I was in very good shape by the time I reached Stresa.
 I did not even huff and puff at all a week earlier while climbing the tower in Bolgona and yet I huffed and puffed all the way up to Sacro Monte.
 My legs felt like jelly as I reached the top.
 I ending up arriving a very unique way (the wrong way/some sort of side or back entrance) instead of through the front entrance.
 Even so, I was thrilled that I found it.

 Let me tell you, it was well worth the effort to hike that hill and find Sacro Monte.
 It was peaceful, nice and cool, and a place I could have spent hours visiting.
 I am going to do another blog post on my time in Sacro Monte, as I need an entire post to try to explain this magical place. **My post on Sacro Monte